I = PAT: Environmental impacts of affluence

 The more cars per capita, the greater the impact.

 Ecological impacts of each product are far-reaching; increases in consumption quickly result in large impacts on the environment through direct and indirect sources.

 Technology

 The T variable in the I=PAT equation represents how resource intensive the production of affluence is; how much environmental impact is involved in creating, transporting and disposing of the goods, services and amenities used.
 Improvements in efficiency can reduce resource intensiveness, reducing the T multiplier.
-Since technology can affect environmental impact in many different ways, the unit for T is often tailored for the situation to which I=PAT is being applied.
+Since technology can affect environmental impact in multiple different ways, the unit for T is often tailored for the situation to which I=PAT is being applied.
 For example, for a situation where the human impact on climate change is being measured, an appropriate unit for T might be greenhouse gas emissions per unit of GDP.

 Environmental impacts of technology

 Increases in efficiency from technologies can reduce specific environmental impacts, but due to increasing prosperity these technologies yield for the people and businesses that adopt them, technologies actually end up generating greater overall growth into the resources that sustain us.